Wisser/Jailer/README.md

 * `ant`

-(The tool can also be built directly with the Eclipse IDE.)
+(The repository also contains all the configuration files needed to use the eclipse IDE directly)

 ## Contact
  - Home:    http://jailer.sourceforge.net/ or https://github.com/Wisser/Jailer